cheretbe/notes/python.md

 ## Installation
 ### Windows
 Download link: https://www.python.org/downloads/windows/
+1. Install Python 2.7
+    * Install for all users, change installation path to `C:\Python\Python27\`
-1. Install Python 2.7 (Use default options, make sure "Add python.exe to PATH" is *not* selected)
+    * Other than that use default options (make sure "Add python.exe to PATH" is *not* selected)
-2. Install Python 3.6 (Use default options, also don *not* add python3.exe to the path)
+2. Install Python 3.6
+    * Select "Customize installation"
+    * Check "Install for all users" and change installation path to `C:\Python\Python36`
+    * Check "Add Python to environment variables"

 Requirements
 ```bash